ngroegli/hacky-easter-2024/Level 7 - Seven Of Nine/Piece of Cake 2/README.md

     grep -oP '0067461\d{46}1' e\ -\ Dec.txt | head -n 1000

-This works since from Piece of Cake 1 we know the algorithm and therefor can assume prefix "0067461" for "he2024", the 46 chracter length and "1" for "}".
+This works since from Piece of Cake 1 we know the algorithm and therefor can assume prefix "0067461" for "he2024", the 46 chracter length and "1" for suffix "}".
 The command will output up to 1000 matches for each file we run it over it.

 Here the output for e: